CyVerse-learning-materials/atmosphere_guide/index.rst

 .. toctree::
 	:maxdepth: 2

-	Tutorial home <index.rst>
+	Tutorial home <self>
 	Logging in to Atmosphere <step1.rst>
 	Creating a Project and Launching an Instance <step2.rst>
 	Connecting to an Instance <step3.rst>
-	Transfering Data to and from an Instance <step4.rst>
+	Transferring Data to and from an Instance <step4.rst>
 	Terminating an Instance <step5.rst>

 ..
 	#### Comment:This tutorial can have multiple pages.
 The table of contents assumes
 	you have an additional page called 'First Step' with content located in 'step1.rst'.
-	Copy step1.rst. step2.rst has sligtly different formatting to end the document.
+	Copy step1.rst. step2.rst has slightly different formatting to end the document.
 	Edit these titles and filenames as needed ####